alejandrasaravia/INST-377-Project-Deliverable/README.md

 - npm (Node Package Manager)
 -  A terminal
 - A GitHub account and access to the repository
-- A IOS or Andriod device
+- An iOS or Android device

 Installation

 Cloning the Repository
-1. Clone the project respioty to your local machine :
+1. Clone the project repository to your local machine :
    1.1 By opening your terminal and running this command
     git clone https://github.com/yourusername/atlantatransit.git
 2. Install dependencies
   2.2 Navigate to the server with the command cd server
-  2. Install npm package with the command : npm install
+  2. Install the npm package with the command : npm install
 3. This will install the dependencies such as:
   3.1 express